-The premise, as it has been discussed increasingly in news media in recent years, is that we are reaching some technical limitations in traditional silicon wafer manufacturing that cannot overcome.
+The premise, as it has been discussed increasingly in news media in recent years, is that we are reaching some technical limitations in traditional silicon wafer manufacturing that cannot be overcome.
 This means that the rate of steady progress that the industry has witnessed over the last 50 years may taper off or come to a halt unless these limitations are managed somehow.
 Respected website Ars Technica went so far as to claim that “Moore’s law has died at the age of 51 after an extended illness.”

 E&T spoke with the Director of Future Silicon Technology at ARM Research, who confirmed a similar outlook for the near future of silicon wafer manufacturing:

 “I don’t think anyone could confidently tell you that they have a plan for 15 more years of Moore’s law,” says Greg Yeric, director of future silicon technology for ARM Research.
 “I do think we are approaching the limits of conventional scaling with silicon… If you just did this math, you could convince yourself that cost per transistor scaling will soon stop and you’d get pretty pessimistic about the industry’s future.”